How to Give a Constructive Performance Review: 5 Best Examples

 As we mentioned before, nothing is more demoralizing than not feeling challenged in your job.
 Performance reviews keep employees engaged with what they are doing rather than letting them become demotivated.

 It may also help encourage them to care more about what they are doing, highlighting how their actions impact the company.
-There is little more valuable to a business than a team of people motivated to keep it going that genuinely feel a part of something.
-Try to nurture that spirit as much as possible.
+There is little more valuable to a business than a team of people motivated to keep it going who genuinely feel a part of something.
+Try to nurture that spirit and organizational culture as much as possible.

 Helps to Identify Areas for Improvement